 Let’s get back to carry bit computation:

-• Bit 0 carry logic does not depend on any previous bits, there are no connections to the previous outputs
+• Bit 0 carry logic does not depend on any previous bits

-• Bit 1 carry logic connects to the bit 0 circuitry
+• Bit 1 carry logic connects to bit 0 related circuitry

-• Bit 2 carry logic connects to bit 1 and bit 0 circuitry
+• Bit 2 carry logic connects to bit 1 and bit 0 related circuitry

 You can imagine the map of connections as a triangle.
-The carry logic for bit i has i-1 connection to the previous bits.
+The carry logic for bit i has connections to all previous bits.
+In practice, these are not necessarily direct connections.
+The intuition is simply that the wiring for bit 7 is more complex than for bit 0.

 bits: 7 6 5 4 3 2 1 0